elipousson/presentations/2016-06-21-explore-101-research.md

 Read more about the five C's of historical thinking in [What Does It Mean to Think Historically?](https://www.historians.org/publications-and-directories/perspectives-on-history/january-2007/what-does-it-mean-to-think-historically)

 **Activity: Source Analysis** You can use these concepts to assist in the analysis of a historical document or source.
 See the [Document Analysis Worksheets](http://www.archives.gov/education/lessons/worksheets/index.html) from the National Archives for more information.

-TODO: Think of more examples to fill in the slides in this section.

 ---